Tagesschau (German TV programme)

 Tagesschau (/de/, lit.
 'Review of the Day') is a German national and international television news service produced by the editorial staff of ARD-aktuell on behalf of the German public-service television network ARD.

 The main edition of the programme is aired at 20:00 (08:00 pm) on Das Erste.
 It is also simulcast on several ARD-affiliated networks, including NDR Fernsehen, RBB Fernsehen, SWR Fernsehen, WDR Fernsehen, hr-fernsehen, 3sat, Phoenix, and ARD-alpha.
-It also broadcasts for most of the day on Tagesschau24.
-Recorded Tagesschau newscasts can also be seen via YouTube internationally.
-The programme provides a website, tagesschau.de, managed by ARD.
+It also serves as the main news brand for ARD, giving its name to the website tagesschau.de and news channel Tagesschau24.

 History

 On 25 July 1988, Tagesschau was on the brink of being cancelled due to a warning strike organized by the broadcasting union RFFU.
 This blackout would have been for the first (and only) time in its history, but the Rundschau from Bavaria, produced by Bayerisches Fernsehen (Bavarian Television) in Munich, helped out as a substitute program.